 A Brief History of St. Augustine

 St. Augustine is considered America’s oldest city.
-It was founded in 1565 by Spanish settlers before Jamestown and the Plymouth colony.
-It was named St. Augustine because it was established on August 28th, the feast day of St. Augustine.
+Founded in 1565 by Spanish settlers before Jamestown and the Plymouth colony, the city was named St. Augustine because it was established on August 28th, the feast day of St. Augustine.

 It soon became the center of Spanish power in Florida.
 They built the famous fort, Castillo de San Marco, to help fight off regular attacks from the French and English.
 The fort still stands there today and is the oldest fort in the United States.